RealFX-Code/uid-gen/readme.md

 With just running it, You get a 64 character random string, which is the current unix timestamp, encrypted using AES encryption.
 If you pass a string as an argument to `uid`, It'll encrypt that string.
 It's not gauranteed to be 64 characters then.

+I also added an alternate method for generating an ID, By passing the `-v2` or `-v2q` argument.
+It'll encrypt a 16 character long string, containing the letters between A-Z and numbers between 0-9.
+It'll generate a 64 character long uid, just with a different input.

 You may also pass the `-q` or `-v2q` argument to make it only print out the ID and not the input to the encryption.

 For more info on arguments, run `uid -help`.